-Heartleaf Ginger, Asarum arifolium (formally, Hexastalis)
+Heartleaf Ginger, Hexastylis arifolium (aka Asarum)

-One of its common names is little brown jug for the fleshy, jug shaped flowers that are pollinated by ants.
+One of its common names is Little brown jug for the fleshy, jug-shaped flowers that are pollinated by ants.

 Its roots have a strong, aromatic aroma, similar to a mild pepper and ginger mix.
 Heart-leaf ginger is clump-forming.
 Its jug-shaped flowers are hidden under the speckled leaves.